davidtinker/goldilocks/README.md

 Raspberry Pi based temperature logging and/or control software for home brewing.
 Reads 1-wire DS18B20 temperature probes and optionally enables/disables heating element(s) using output pin(s).
 The user interface is web based and mobile-friendly so you can monitor and control your brewing over Wifi using a phone or tablet.
+The temperature control algorithm automatically tunes itself.

 ## Installation

 I am using Raspbian installed via NOOBS on my Pi but Goldilocks should run on anything with Java 8 installed.
-For Debian based systems (e.g. Raspbian) try the following instructions:
+For Debian based systems (e.g. Raspbian) try the following instructions.

+First install [Pi4j](http://pi4j.com/install.html).
+This is very simple:

+    $ curl -s get.pi4j.com | sudo bash

+If you aren't happy running a random script from the internet on your Pi or have issues please refer to the Pi4j site.
+Now download and install Goldilocks:

+    $ sudo bash
+    # wget
+    # dpkg -i goldilocks-

 Browse to http://10.0.0.103:5050/ (replace 10.0.0.103 with the IP address of your Pi) and you should see the Goldilocks UI.